dentproject/docs.dent.dev/PlatformConfigurations/IEEE802.1xPortBasedAuthentication.md

 with a WPA Authenticator and Extensible Authentication Protocol (EAP) authentication with an Authentication Server.

-If wpa_supplicant is not already installed on your device, install the `wpasupplicant` utility with `$ apt-get install wpa_supplicant`
+If wpa_supplicant is not already installed on the device that will act as the Supplicant, install the `wpasupplicant` utility with `$ apt-get install wpa_supplicant`

-For our example configuration, we will install`wpasupplicant` by running the command `$ apt-get install wpasupplicant` on the **Supplicant**.
+For our example configuration, we will install `wpasupplicant` by running the command `$ apt-get install wpasupplicant` on the device titled **Supplicant**.

 On the Supplicant: